wagtail/wagtail/docs/contributing/committing.rst

 unless the change is a small documentation change or fixing a typo.

 Most code contributions will be in the form of pull requests from Github.
-Pull requests should not be merged from Github though.
+Pull requests should not be merged from Github, apart from small documentation fixes, which can be merged with the 'Squash and merge' option.
 Instead, the code should be checked out by a committer locally, the changes examined and rebased, the ``CHANGELOG.txt`` and release notes updated, and finally the code should be pushed to the master branch.
 This process is covered in more detail below.